RazBracha/unpack.sh/README.md

 # unpack.sh
-This script recursively unpacks compressed files in a specified directory, with options for verbosity and handling of different compression formats.
+The Decompressor Pro script automates the decompression of various file formats within a specified directory, supporting gzip, bzip2, Zip, and Unix compress.
+It offers options for recursive traversal (-r) and verbose output (-v), using functions to handle individual files and directories accordingly.
+The script tracks the number of decompressed files and ensures the recursive option is only applied to directories, providing clear feedback and robust error handling.